Note Styleguide

 Text Styles & Lists

-Here’s some bold text, italic text, inline code
+Here’s some bold text, italic text, inline code, and a link .

 - Unordered list item